allensheneka/systemRx/README.md

 ---
 ## Summary:

-Overall, the XGBClassifier model performed quite well as evidenced by its classification report heatmap below which indicates 80% precision and an average of 65% recall.
+Overall, the XGBClassifier model performed decently as evidenced by its classification report heatmap below which indicates 80% precision and an average of 65% recall.
 Translation: basically 0 (.049%) false positives and 35% false negatives for this model.
 Accuracy is 99%, very high and expected, since the data is unbalanced and in favor of 'NO Machine Failures'.

 ![systemRx_cm_r1](https://user-images.githubusercontent.com/100389581/169563095-9e29cab3-ae94-45e1-b1d6-af48d193a9a3.png)